gonzaloalper/flm.fr/README.md

 - fregre.lr.pc.ex: example of regression on PCs for the FLM with functional response.
 - fregre.lr.pc: regression on PCs for the FLM with functional response.
 - fregre.sr.pc: regression on PCs for the FLM with scalar response.
+- pseudoinverse: computes a pseudo-inverse by means of a singular value decompsoition (SVD).